EXCLUSIVE: Victim of UK Spycop on Her Relationship With 'Man Who Didn't Exist'

 The Undercover Policing Inquiry has over 200 core participants, many of whom were victims of #spycops.
 A campaign to provide crucial access to justice support has just been launched.
 Read more here https://t.co/1vDyxTy78q— CrowdJustice (@CrowdJustice) December 8, 2017

-Kate is not overly optimistic about its prospects — "horrified" by the levels of secrecy surrounding an ostensibly public inquiry, she noted in its almost three years' of operation, it's still yet to hear evidence.
+Kate is not overly optimistic about its prospects — "horrified" by the levels of secrecy surrounding an ostensibly public inquiry, she noted that despite it being in operation for almost three years, it's not expected to start hearing evidence in public before the second half of 2019.

 Still, on November 20, inquiry chair Sir John Mitting gave a statement on female victims' right to know the names of undercover officers and the extent of their activities, in which he stated each was "entitled to a true account of how and why they came to conduct an intimate relationship with [men] deployed for police purposes with an identity and background not his own."